 Pretty big question, to be honest.
 Sometimes, it feels like Victoria has it all.

 A beautiful coastline.
 Pink lakes.
 Gorgeous national and regional parks.
-Gorgeous small towns and trendy regional cities.
+Lovely small towns and trendy regional cities.

 And of course, the self-confessed ‘cultural capital’ of Australia – Melbourne.